Artisan Commands

 Validates connectivity and configuration for:

-- Directory Search API - API connectivity and test query
+- Directory Search - API connectivity and test query

 When to use: